mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 6/Online research assignment.md

 Independent contractors

-The company can specify the work to be produced (the index and its format) but can't specify how I produce it.
-For example, they can specify a style guide the finished work must comply with, but they cannot prohibit me from working on the index at 4 a.m. while wearing pajamas and eating peanut butter from a jar with a spoon.
+1. A company does not have behavioral control over an independent contractor: the company can specify the work to be produced (the index and its format) but can't specify how an independent contractor produces it.
+For example, they can specify a style guide my finished index must comply with, but they cannot prohibit me from working on the index at 4 a.m. at home while wearing pajamas and eating peanut butter from a jar with a spoon.
+2. A company does not have financial control over an independent contractor:
 Similarly, they can't specify my work process.
 For example, the number of processes I do or don't make through the material to be indexed is up to me, not to the company.

 1. [Behavioral](https://www.irs.gov/businesses/small-businesses-self-employed/behavioral-control "Behavioral Control"): Does the company control or have the right to control what the worker does and how the worker does his or her job?